0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 ### Goal

-Maintain node's diversity.
+Maintain nodes' AS<sup>**</sup> diversity.
 Diverse set of Storage provider nodes is crucial to the success of a well-formed blockchain network.

+<sup>**</sup>AS = autonomous system

 ### Assessment criteria

-If storage provides are in the AS<sup>**</sup> with concentration of providers > 50%.
+If storage provides are in the AS with concentration of providers > 50%.
 Provider the last one to join should change AS.
 If that's not clear who is the last one, WG Lead will choose the provider who should change AS within 1 week.
 If no change after 1 week, the chosen provider will be reduced in salaries by 50%.
 After 2 weeks the storage provider can be replaced.

-<sup>**</sup>AS = autonomous system

 # Bonus

-If any Storavge provider works with no sanctions straight for 6 months, an additional 1 salary can be rewarded.
+If any storage provider works with no sanctions straight for 6 months, an additional 1 salary can be rewarded.